FederatedAI/FATE/examples/pipeline/feature_imputation/README.md

 3. Feature Imputation using Different Methods for Different Columns:
     script: pipeline-feature-imputation-column-method.py

+4. Feature Imputation using Different Methods and Different Filling Values for Different Columns:
+   script: pipeline-feature-imputation-designated-column.py
 Users can use following commands to running the task.

     python ${pipeline_script}